-Delicate, flaky sheets of phyllo dough are layered with a crunchy walnut-and-cinnamon filling, and then soaked in a sweet honey syrup scented with fresh lemon.
-This Easy Homemade Baklava Recipe is a beloved traditional dessert you can make in your own kitchen!
+This easy baklava recipe is a beloved Greek dessert you can make in your own kitchen!
+Delicate, flaky sheets of phyllo dough are layered with a crunchy walnut-and-cinnamon filling, and then soaked in a sweet honey syrup.

 If you’ve never tried making your own baklava before, you might feel a little bit intimidated.
 All of those delicate layers, the golden sticky syrup, and the crunchy nut topping are so unlike a typical cake or cookie bake, right?
 But don’t let that stop you!
-It’s actually very simple to make homemade baklava, especially when you are using store-bought phyllo.
+It’s actually easy to make homemade baklava using store-bought phyllo.

 That’s right, the pastry for baklava comes ready-made!
 Even professional bakers rarely make phyllo dough in-house.
 So there’s no shame in our phyllo game!
 And once you have the dough, all you have to do is brush it lightly with melted butter, one sheet at a time, and layer it with an easy cinnamon-nut filling mixture.
 It’s really kind of fun!
 So grab your pastry brush, turn on some good music, and let’s make baklava!